nats-io/nats-account-server/README.md

 one of the operator's keys
 * `systemaccountjwtpath` - the path to an account JWT that should be returned as the system account, works outside the normal store if necessary, however, the system account can be in the store, in which case this setting is optional
 * `primary` - the URL for the primary server, sets the server to run in replica mode, the format of the url is protocol://host:port
-* `replicationtimeout` - the time in milliseconds that the replica allows when talking to the primary, defaults to 5000, or five seconds
+* `replicationtimeout` - the time in milliseconds that the replica allows when talking to the primary, defaults to 5,000, or five seconds
+* `maxreplicationpack` - the number of JWTs to try to sync with the primary on startup, defaults to 10,000

 The default configuration is: